thelbane/Apple-II-Programs/docs/README.md

 # Short Programs

-Select the **Project Link** below to view each project's details, including the program code.
+Select a **Project Link** below to view each project's details, including the program code.
 You can either copy and paste these programs into your favorite Apple II emulator _or_ enter them into your actual Apple II by hand, then type `RUN` to execute the program.

 Programs with the ![1MHz: slow](https://img.shields.io/badge/1MHz-slow-red) badge will run perfectly fine on a 1MHz Apple II, but may take minutes or hours to execute.
 For these programs, I strongly recommend using an emulator at full speed or an accelerated Apple II.